 Dissolve 4 to 6 tablespoons of sugar in 4 cups water (you will likely need to heat the water so the sugar will dissolve).
 Be sure toallow the water to cool to room temperature before proceeding tothe next step.

 Place the dehydrated kefir grains in the water and cover with a towel or coffee filter secured with a rubber band.
-Allow the mixture to sit for 3-4 days until the grains are plump.
+Allow the mixture to sit for 3 to 5 days until the grains are plump.
 Do not allow the mixture to sit for longer than 5 days.

 Once the grains are rehydrated, click here to learn how to use the kefir grains to make water kefir.